 “Good.
 Now, you’re going to collect whatever notes you have on the Lazarus Virus, and you’re going to hand them over to my friend here.
 Quickly, before I decide to introduce you to my other friend,” she said, brandishing the crossbow.

 As instructed, the scientists began collecting pages of notes, gathering stacks of leather-bound notebooks.
-Years worth of research.
+Years’ worth of research.
 It would take ages to sort through these notes, even with the best scientists working on it.
 They’d have to deal with that later.
 For now, she had other things to worry about.

 She spoke quietly, directing her next words to Dr. Jekyll alone.
 “Where is Jack?”